camrossi/akb/README.md

 ## Open Issues

+* L3OUT ECMP is used to load balance traffic to the services running in the cluster: Every node that has a POD for an exposed service will advertise a /32 host route for the service IP.
+Currently ACI does not support Resilient hashing for L3out ECMP.
+This means that if the number of ECMP paths are changed (scaling up/down a deploument could result in that as well as node failure) the flows can potentially be re-hashed to a different nodes resulting in connections resets.
+There is currently a feature request opened to support Resilient hashing for L3out ECMP: US9273
 * Due to CSCvx73502 the bgp policy timers mapping into the BGP policy can't be deleted by the destroy command resulting in a failure.
 You can run this ```terraform state rm  aci_rest.bgp_pol_timers``` before invoking destroy as a work around.